 Now let's discuss the I/O that covers both audio and video:

-- Composite video I/O: this is relatively outdated format for analog connections featuring one yellow coaxial/RCA connector for video, and red and white coaxial/RCA connectors for audio.
+- Composite video I/O: this is a relatively outdated format for analog connections featuring one yellow coaxial/RCA connector for video and red and white coaxial/RCA connectors for audio.

 - Component (YPbPr) video I/O: this is another outdated analog format.
 The red and white coaxial/RCA connectors carry audio, but the video is divided into three components: one for luma (brightness) and two for colour information.

 - USB: USB can carry both compressed and uncompressed video and audio digitally.